syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Annotation.md

 ## How to get text annotation’s name programmatically

-Text annotation’s name can be obtained either from `Freetextannotationchanged` event while adding the annotation in the document or from `LoadedDocument` when the annotation was already exist in the document.
+Text annotation’s name can be obtained either from `FreeTextAnnotationChanged` event while adding the annotation in the document or from `LoadedDocument` when the annotation was already exist in the document.

 The following code snippet explains how to get annotation’s name while adding and from exist annotation.